 There are a few ways you can shut down these apps.
 Right-click (or Ctrl-click) on their icon in the Dock and choose Quit, or if you are using the App Switcher, select a program and press Command-Q to quit it.

 If when you Right-click on the icon in the Dock you see the Force Quit option against it you likely have identified the culprit because a problem with that app is probably slowing down your whole system.

 Should you not get any options at all or just a spinning beach ball, you can use the Apple menu to shut the unresponsive app down.
 To do this, click on the Apple logo in the top left corner then select the Force Quit option.
 In here you'll see a list of all open applications, simply highlight the one you think is playing up and click the Force Quite button.

 Some apps are more power hungry than others, and sometimes apps have issues that cause them to grab more than their fair share of your system resources.

 If you want to see which apps are using up your system resources, open the Activity Monitor in the Utilities folder.
-(Or press Cmd-space bar and start to type 'activity' and press enter to open it from there).
+(Or press Command-space bar and start to type 'activity' and press enter to open it from there).

 Activity Monitor shows all the processes on your Mac (some of which you can't, or shouldn't, close) so go to the menu bar at the top of the screen and click View > Windowed Processes before you do anything.